 You can add veggies of your choice.
 I generally add carrot, beans, and peas which are traditionally added in it but feel free to add broccoli, cauliflower, zucchini, etc.

-Hot water – The proportion of water to suji is very important for the right texture of the Upma.
-I always use 2.5 cups of hot water per cup of Suji and it gives me perfect Upma every time.
+Hot water – The proportion of water to suji is very important for the right texture of the Rava Upma.
+I always use 2.5 cups of hot water per cup of Suji and it gives me perfect texture every time.

 Fresh Coriander and Lemon – Do add fresh coriander at the end to make it even more flavourful.
 A drizzle of lemon juice just before serving is highly recommended too.